nanachi-code/osbjs-core-docs/reference/graphic.md

 ### `color(props)`

-Scale the object each side individually.
+The virtual light source color on the object.
+The colors of the pixels on the object are determined subtractively.

 - Parameters: